tinganho/l10ns/README.md

 ## Solution For Translators

-A translator translates in grunt-translate by:
+A translator translates in grunt-contrib-translate by:

 * (1) Search a hash string in a Translation Interface
 * (2) Translate it and hit save